WANT TO LEARN MORE ABOUT HOMESCHOOLING?

 Congratulations on considering homeschooling!
 It is an adventure!
 LEAH (Loving Education At Home) supports Christian homeschooling, recognizing the blessing and the work that it is.
 Learn more about home schooling with these FAQs.Learn More

-Join other homeschooling families at one of LEAH’s Annual Conferences held in Long Island and Rochester.
+Join other homeschooling families at one or more of LEAH’s Regional Conferences held across New York.
 Hear nationally recognized speakers, meet homeschool vendors and experience the homeschool movement in a new way.Learn More

 LEAH’s network of homeschooling families is here to support and encourage you during every step of your homeschooling journey.
 Contact us today to find your local LEAH chapter or to let us know how we can help.Learn More